KlapkovGV/intelligent-it-help-desk-automation-and-classification/README.md

 Stage 3: LLM Prompt Engineering

 The focus is on prompt enfineering.
 I need to write an effective instruction for an AI model so that the model generates a response that meets the requirements.
 The must accurately determine which category the information that passed through regex as ambiguous belongs to.
-The categories that must be included in the prompt are: Connection, Hardware, Access, Software, User Management, Reporting.
+The categories that must be included in the prompt are: Network, Software, Account, Training, Security, Licensing, Communication, RemoteWork, HardWare, Infrastructure, Performance.